stakezone/nodemonitorsolana/README.md

 If suppression of error messages is preferred, start like `./nodemonitor.sh 2> /dev/null`.

-If the `ledger/` directory gets deleted several values are only available in the next epoch.
+If the `ledger/` directory gets deleted or otherwise is initiated several values are only available in the next epoch.
 However, no essential values for uptime monitoring are affected.

 As of time of writing, a cluster can sometimes produce inconsistent timestamps that lead to wrong time calculation causing the `elapsed` time showing large lags.

+The 'balance' threshold values in the Zabbix template are for Sol and not for Lamports.
+When using Lamport the values would need to get adjusted.